jhwillia7/liri-node-app/README.md

 - node liri.js movie-this "movie name here"
 - node liri.js do-what-it-says

-## You can find an image of the output at the following link:
+## Below is an image of the output you can expect:

 ![Image of Liri output](https://github.com/jhwillia7/liri-node-app/blob/master/images/liri-capture.PNG)